rgammans/timeline/README.rst

     . env/bin/activate
     pip install nodeenv
-    nodeenv -p              #Can take a long time npm install -g babel
+    nodeenv -p              #Can take a long time npm i
-    npm install -g bower

-Then you should be able to run make to build this project with the make utility , which you run with 'make' .
-Make should be  come installed as standard linux and  Macs

-All the deliverables are in html and lib at the moment.
+All the deliverables are build into dist/

 A demo page of the built application is on my website at http://backslashat.org/timeline/html/timeline.html

 TODO
 ----

 Add lots of CSS to make the forms look pretty.
-Allow relative setting f the end, and referneces of the end value of other events.
+Allow relative setting f the end, and references of the end value of other events.
 Fix save bug with relative events created the UI.